 Approximately 30 million people in the United States suffer from some type of eating disorder, but there are even more who are dealing with disordered eating that doesn’t quite qualify for an official diagnosis.
 These unofficial issues can still have an extreme impact on a person’s daily life.
-The signs of an eating disorder can be difficult to catch because those who deal with these diseases are notoriously good at covering them up.
+The warning signs of an eating disorder can be difficult to catch because those who deal with these diseases are notoriously good at covering them up.
 However, understanding what the common eating disorder traits are and how they vary by disorder can help you recognize these serious diseases in yourself or a loved one.

 The Effects of Eating Disorders and How They Begin to Manifest